 For small bites and snacks on the go:

-- The Oasis Deli has a good selection of soups, sandwiches, salads, snacks, and drinks, not to mention the freshly-made fudge.
+- The Oasis Deli offers a good selection of soups, sandwiches, salads, snacks, and drinks, not to mention freshly made fudge.

 - Get your sugar fix by grabbing some soft-serve at Kibo Cones and Snacks or a DIY slushie at Lion Camp Slush and Snacks.
 They have churros, too.